-A shorter version of the toolbox above, this brief guide pulls together the most important material from the full action plan, including charts, templates and sample materials that clinicians can put to use.
+A shorter version of the toolbox below, this brief guide pulls together the most important material from the full action plan, including charts, templates and sample materials that clinicians can put to use.
 Also available as a PDF [1.32Mb].

 For Your Clinical Practice